DDMAL/text_alignment/README.md

 # text-alignment

-Given an image of the text layer of a chant manuscript, and a transcript of text that lies entirely within that manuscript, finds the position of each syllable of that text on the page.
+Given an image of the text layer of a chant manuscript, and a transcript of text that lies entirely within that manuscript, finds the position of each syllable of that text on the page. **NOTE: The syllabification process included in this presently only works on latin text.
+It has been tested on chants from the Salzinnes Antiphonal (16th century), Einsiedeln 611 (14th century), St. Gallen 388 (12th century), and St. Gallen 390, 391 (10th century).**

 ### Installation